 Because pesto is at its best when raw, we're going to add most of the pesto to our pizza after it comes out of the oven, though a small amount does go into the stuffed crust along with the vegan cheese.
-Speaking of vegan cheese....
+Speaking of cheese....

 Easy Homemade Vegan Mozzarella

 Potato pizza is a classic Italian dish, though we're not exactly trying to replicate that version here.
-Mainly I used the idea as inspiration (and justification) to use up two Yukon Gold potatoes I had lying around.
+Mainly I used the idea as inspiration and justification to use up two Yukon Gold potatoes I had lying around.

 - Next, make the dough - for the best tasting pizza crust, the dough should rise for at least an hour.
 But you'll make use of this time by prepping the potatoes and pesto, so it all works out!

 - Place a pizza stone in the oven and preheat to 500 degrees F. If you don't have a pizza stone, I highly recommend getting one.
 They're pretty easy to find at stores like Target, Walmart, TJMaxx, etc. Or you can follow my affiliate link and purchase one on Amazon.
 The difference it makes in the crust is incredible.
 You'll never go back to a regular pizza pan after getting used to stone-baked crust.

 - Shape the pizza dough and build your pizza - stuff the crust with a small amount of cheese and pesto (refer to photo above).
 Transfer the dough to the hot stone.
 Top with marinara, potatoes, and the remainder of the cheese.
 Now bake your glorious pizza for about 20 minutes.

-- Remove the pizza from the oven, dollop on the rest of the fresh pesto, and DIG IN!
+- Remove the pizza from the oven, dollop on the rest of the fresh pesto, and dig in!

-Vegan Pesto Stuffed Crust Pizza
+Vegan Pesto Pizza With Stuffed Crust

-- 1 batch Easy Vegan Pesto
+- 1 batch Easy Vegan Pesto (tap for the recipe)

 - 1 cup marinara sauce